-Today, classic Boomerang episodes are available for download, making them easier than ever to access from any device that can handle MP3s.
-You and your kids can listen to a free sample of each of the featured Boomerang segments to get a feel for the audio magazine to see if you want to buy, or just because — they’re free and wonderful!
+Today, classic Boomerang audio magazine episodes are available for purchase, making them easier than ever to access from any device that can handle MP3s.
+You and your kids can listen to a free sample of each of the featured Boomerang segments to get a feel for the Boomerang audio magazine to see if you want to buy, or just because -- they're free and wonderful!

 The customer service is personal and quirky.
 When I wrote to David to make sure they were still in business, he remembered my name from long ago mailing lists.
 He also explained that he no longer uses an online storefront, deciding to go a less technological route to thwart hackers he has tired of dealing with.

 In addition to listening to the free samples on the website, if you email David with a classic episode you'd like to access, he'll make that available to you for free as a trial episode.

 Then, if you want to order a bundle of nine episodes, you email him with the nine you want, he'll make them available to you, and then you mail him a check for $49.

 Boomerang audio magazine is one of those educational resources you can use instead of curriculum or in addition to your curriculum.
 Listening to this audio magazine creates all kinds of questions and rabbit trails to follow -- a great introduction to inquiry-based learning.
 This is similar to our kids' experience with Jim Weiss stories -- another great audio resource our children grew up with.